Olical/tm-challenge/README.md

 You can use `gulp test` or `npm test` to lint and test the source as well as `gulp test-watch` to continually run them as files change.
 Below are my "workings out" and thoughts as I go along.

+This is my first time ever building something with React so I've learnt a lot along the way.
+I've wanted to use it for a long time and this seemed like a good opportunity to try it out, it may mean that I'm not following every pattern yet though.

 ## Key requirements

  * List of items